lakshmipathyarjun6/kinematic-motion-retargeting/src/fusedMotionEditContext/README.md

 ## Setup

 WARNING: There are significantly more steps for this plugin than the others.
-Since there is a lot to write out in text, I have made a [TODO: video] explaining how to set up and use the plugin.
+Since there is a lot to write out in text, I have made a <a href="https://www.youtube.com/watch?v=_J30HGlAOyc">tutorial video</a> explaining how to set up and use the plugin.

 As a starting point, it assumes you have: